MoMakkawi/Organizer/README.md

 ```

 <a name="Tree"></a>
-### Second Library : Organizer.Tree Library :
+### 2️⃣ Second Library : Organizer.Tree Library :
-#### How can the user benefit from Organizer.Tree Library in this project?
+#### 🔹How can the user benefit from Organizer.Tree Library in this project?
 The main function of this library is to build a tree, which is done by calling the ```TreeBuilder``` function located in the [Builder.cs](https://github.com/MoMakkawi/Organizer/blob/master/Src/Organizer.Tree/Builder.cs) file. \
 ***The tree*** that we will build is like any tree that contains nodes and edges. \
 We start with the nodes. **The node** contains two basic things: the value and additional information called the node description.
 The following figure shows more details for Node Structure.